 - Listen On: Apple Podcasts | Audible

-The podcast realm is vast, and there are many more shows out there that cater to therapists.
+The podcast realm is vast and diverse, and there are many more shows out there that cater to therapists.
 While our list is by no means exhaustive, these podcasts stand as some of the best available for therapists and mental health pros.
 Start with one of these great shows and explore further on your own to discover even more useful and engaging content for therapists!